What to know about hornets (Suzumebachi) in Japan

 Do not wear perfume

-Wear long sleeves and long trousers
+Wear long-sleeved shirts and long trousers

 Hornets move quickly and sting quickly.
 Clothes may be a protector to avoid severe injuries.